salihgerdan/spaceman/README.md

 - [ ] Right click menu to manage the directories
 ## Install
 Only tested on Linux.
 You need to have `gtk4` and `rust` installed in your system to build, and only `gtk4` to run it.
 The only command necessary to build is `cargo build --release` after the dependencies are installed.
 You can also simply grab an executable from the Releases section.
+Note that the MacOS version is entirely untested.
 There is a [PKGBUILD](./PKGBUILD) file available for Arch Linux.
 ## Usage
 Click the button on the left of the titlebar, and choose a directory to scan.